🔄

 The magic of engineered wood lies in its layers.
 Unlike solid hardwood, which is one piece of wood from top to bottom, an engineered plank is made of multiple layers bonded together.
 The base is typically made of high-quality plywood or high-density fiberboard (HDF), arranged in a cross-grain pattern.
 This structure is what gives the flooring its incredible stability.
 On top of this core is a layer of real hardwood veneer—the part you see and walk on.
 So, yes, that beautiful oak, maple, or hickory finish is genuine wood.
 This construction method creates a floor that looks and feels just like solid hardwood but performs even better in certain conditions.

-Engineered Wood vs. Solid Hardwood
+Engineered Wood vs. Solid Hardwood: What's the Difference?

 So, what’s the real difference between engineered and solid hardwood?
 It comes down to construction and performance.
 Solid hardwood is just that—a solid plank of wood.
 While beautiful, it’s prone to expanding and contracting with changes in humidity and temperature.
 Engineered wood’s layered core makes it far more stable and resistant to moisture.
 This means you can install it in places where solid wood is a no-go, like basements or over concrete slabs.
 Plus, engineered hardwood flooring is generally more budget-friendly, with lower material and installation costs, making a high-end look more accessible.